 Back in 1947 Allen Dulles said that 80% of intelligence questions could be answered from open sources.
-As Dulles later became the Director of the CIA it is a given he had more than a passing knowledge of intelligence.
+As Dulles later became the Director of the CIA it is a given that he had more than a passing knowledge of intelligence.
 The open sources he was talking about were primarily foreign newspaper reports and radio broadcasts.
 What would Dulles have made of open source in the information age?
 He would probably have thought he had struck gold.
-However as many a gold prospector knows to his cost for all the gold dust you find there is an awful lot of fools’ gold to get through first.
+However, as many a gold prospector knows to his cost for all the gold dust you find there is an awful lot of fools’ gold to get through first.
 In Dulles’s day open sources were relatively easy to evaluate.
 You generally knew who had written what and why.
 Armed with this, and a bit of logic, detecting misinformation was not so difficult.
-In the ungoverned space of the internet it is not so easy.
+In the ungoverned space of the internet and social media as it manifests today, it is not so easy.
 As an OSINT analyst I have had my share of sleepless nights worrying if the nugget I had found that day was more iron pyrites than precious metal.

 Wikipedia is a fantastic resource and the first port of call for many an OSINT analyst but only as a starting point and not as a primary source as the Leveson researchers used it.
 And they fell for a joke that even the perpetrators did not intend for anyone to take seriously.